Documentation Index

 SELECT * FROM sqoop_workspace.sqoop_test;

-Q. I want to use Sqoop Client on the master node of the Cloud Hadoop service.
-Do I also have to add jdbc driver to datanode?
+Q. I am trying to use the Sqoop Client on the master node of a Cloud Hadoop service.
+Do I need to add a jdbc driver to the datanode as well?